© Crown copyright 2019

-If you don’t tell the Department for Work and Pensions that you have started work, they won’t know why you are no longer attending your appointments, and will assume that you no longer wish to receive Universal Credit.
+If you do not tell the Department for Work and Pensions that you have started work, they will not know why you are no longer attending your appointments, and will assume that you no longer wish to receive Universal Credit.
 This may mean that you miss out on benefit payments that you are entitled to.

 18. Change of circumstances

 You need to report changes to your circumstances so you keep getting the right amount each month.